OpenAgenda/oa-public/public/intl/README.md

       --version                 Show version number  [boolean]
       --help                    Show help  [boolean] -o, --output                  The target path where the script will output an aggregated `.json` file per lang of all the translations from the `files` supplied.  [default: "src/locales/%lang%.json"]
       --compiled                The target path where the script will output the compiled version of the translation files, completed with the fallback langs.  [default: "src/locales-compiled/%lang%.json"]
   -c, --compileOnly             Compile only, skip extraction.  [boolean]
       --defaultLang             Default language, the one that is filled in for the default messages in the files.  [default: "en"]
       --langs                   The target languages of the translations.  [default: "en,fr,de,it,es,br,ca,eu,oc,io"] --definedDefault          Languages that are populated with messages set to "" for ease of translation.  [default: "fr"]
       --idInterpolationPattern  If certain message descriptors don't have id, this `pattern` will be used to automatically generate IDs for them, where `contenthash` is the hash of `defaultMessage` and `description`.  [default: "[sha512:contenthash:base64:6]"]
       --fallbackMap             A fallback object (json) to complete each key language with the value language.
-For `{ "br": "fr" }`, the French will complement the Breton.  [default: "{ "br": "fr" }"]
+For `{ "br": "fr" }`, the French will complement the Breton.  [default: "{"br":"fr","ca":"es","eu":"fr","oc":"fr"}"]
       --skipIndex               Does not create index js file.  [boolean] --ast                     Whether to compile message into AST instead of just string.  [boolean] [default: true]
 ```